Synch (character): Laura Kinney

 During the Krakoan Age, Synch along with Laura and Darwin spent centuries in The Vault where Laura and Synch eventually developed a romantic relationship.
 Laura presumably dies after sacrificing herself to give Synch enough time to escape The Vault and reach Xavier.
 Laura was then revived by The Five without her memories of her time spent in The Vault with Synch.
 It is later revealed that the original Laura was kept alive by the Children of the Vault when Forge goes to rescue Darwin.
 Synch and Laura are reunited and move into the X-Men's Treehouse in New York City together.
 They join the X-Men roster with Laura now going by the codename Talon while Laura's younger duplicate, keeping the Wolverine codename, shifts to X-Force.
 When the High Evolutionary disintegrates Talon's body, Synch is initially able to support and communicate with a psychic imprint of Talon's mind.
 However, this occurs after the fall of Krakoa, so there is no way to physically resurrect this version of Laura.
 Laura convinces Synch to relinquish the strain on his powers and let her imprint go so that he can fight Nimrod.
-The characters were together for over 1000 years.
+The characters were together for over 1,000 years in the Vault.